RaspberryPiFoundation/webdev-curriculum/en-GB/stickers/index.md

 ## Save Your Project {.save}

-# Step 2: Make a radial gradient sticker {.activity}
+# Step 2: HTML & CSS sticker {.activity}

-Gradients can also change colour from the centre out to the edges, this is called a radial gradient.
+Gradients can also change colour from the centre out towards the edges, this is called a radial gradient.

 + Let's create a sticker with the text `HTML & CSS.`  `&` is another character that needs encoding in HTML, the code is `&amp;`.